 College Lifestyle: What to Store

-If you have accumulated a lot of things during your years in college it may be time to consider using a public storage facility to create some extra space in your dorm room or apartment.
+If you have accumulated a lot of things during your years in college it may be time to consider using a Storage Solution facility to create some extra space in your dorm room or apartment.
 When spring semester comes around you may wish to store all your winter items so that you can free up that extra space you need.
 Regardless, Self Storage can help to alleviate clutter and help to keep you organized creating a less stressful environment that you can concentrate on your studies.

 First, plan out what you need and ask yourself the following questions: